AshwinSundar/nvim-config/README.md

 # nvim-config

-## Introduction

-My personal Neovim configuration.
-Originally forked from [nvim-lua/kickstart.nvim](https://github.com/dam9000/kickstart-modular.nvim).
+This is my personal Neovim configuration.
+Use at your own caution.
+Some features may not work correctly on your machine.

 ## Installation